openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-getting-started/01-01-create-project/assignment.md

 `Step 11:` Click the **Terminal 1** tab and then press the `r` key in the terminal window.
 (The installation process will still be running in the terminal.)

 As you will see from all the red error text in Terminal 1 on the left, the unit tests are failing.
 The reason for the failure is that previously you changed the word `Hello` to `Hola`.
-The unit test expects the output `Hello RESTEasy`.
+The unit test expects the output `Hello from RESTEasy Reactive`.
 The output failed to meet the expectation.

 Let's fix the code and get the tests to pass.